-- Letters from organizations. - News articles that include the date of the presentation and/or the date the article is printed. - Photos showing attendance at forums are needed, but independent documentation of the date of the forum presentation is required. - If more than one forum is held on the same day, the starting times of the multiple forums on the same day must also be independently documented.
+- Letters from organizations. - News articles that also include the date of the presentation and/or the date the article is printed. - Photos showing attendance at forums but also need independent documentation of the date of the forum presentation. - If more than one forum is held on the same day, the starting times of the multiple forums held on the same day also must be independently documented.